 Equally at home in all styles and genres, Catherine Larsen-Maguire is a highly accomplished British conductor based in Berlin, who has worked extensively with orchestras and ensembles throughout Europe and the Americas.

-Her brilliant musicianship, perfecting ear, intelligent rehearsing, coupled with her combination of power, subtlety and flexibility on stage, are widely praised by those who have performed under her baton.
+Her brilliant musicianship and perfecting ear, coupled with her power, subtlety and flexibility on stage, are widely praised by those who have performed under her baton.

 Catherine’s broad range of repertoire is enhanced by her special interest in contemporary music, and she has directed the premieres of numerous works.
 She made her operatic debut at the Komische Oper in 2009, conducting the German premiere of Elisabeth Naske’s „Die Rote Zora“, as well as the DVD production of the work.
 She works regularly with Ensemble United Berlin, and has performed with Musikfabrik Köln, Ensemble Resonanz in Hamburg, Ensemble Ascolta and Klangforum Wien.